Theseus Review: Exploring The Minotaur’s Labyrinth In VR

 Theseus is a game that had a lot of promise.
 The dark and creepy setting comes through with a strong, foreboding atmosphere that’s often difficult to capture in VR games.
 But unfortunately the actual gameplay itself feels like more of a chore than anything else.
 It’s over far too soon and doesn’t feel properly designed for VR from the ground up.
 The Minotaur is terrifying and intimidating, but getting through everything else just to face him isn’t going to be worth it for most people.

-Theseus releases today on PSVR with PC VR versions (presumably both Rift and Vive) coming soon.
+This review is based on the PSVR version of the game and was originally published on Jul 26, 2017 but the game is now available on both Rift and Vive as well.
 Read our Game Review Guidelines for more information on how we arrived at this score.